 Budget Realistically.
 In our over 30 years of designing and building high-end gardens, we have discovered a simple rule of thumb.
 Namely, about 30% of the appraised value of your home is a sensible point at which to start the money discussion.
 But please note: It depends greatly on your wish list or what others refer to as the scope of the project.
-If by example, your list is heavy with pricey items such as irrigation, drainage, lighting, water and or fire features, pergolas and arbors, outdoor kitchens, pools, spas, putting greens and fences, plus embellished with all the bells and whistles, you must consider investing much more or trim your list.
-Bottom line.
-Chances are we can work with your budget regardless of the amount as long as your wish list and budget are in sync!
+If by example, your list contains pricey items such as irrigation, drainage, lighting, water and or fire features, pergolas and arbors, outdoor kitchens, pools, spas, putting greens and fences, then embellished with all the bells and whistles, you must consider spending more or trim your list.

 Create a Contingency Fund.
 Things crop up unexpectedly during construction so set aside funds for a contingency or rainy day fund.
 You'll be glad you did.

 Understand the Major Components.
-Be mindful that every beautifully executed garden project is made up of 7 main components.
-They are The Requirements (a good design, permits, construction documents, demolition, and site preparation), Irrigation and Drainage, Hardscaping, Bed and Soil Preparation, Plants and Planting Elements, Lighting System Elements, and Site Furnishings.
-Be mindful that each of the 7 main components here will require its own line-item budget.
+Every beautifully executed garden project is made up of 7 fundamental components.
+They are Requirements (design, permits, construction documents, demolition, and site preparation), Irrigation and Drainage, Hardscaping, Bed and Soil Preparation, Plants and Planting Elements, Lighting System Elements, and Site Furnishings.
+Be mindful that each of the 7 main components will require its own line-item budget.
 Combined, these numbers are your budget.

 Consider materials.
-You can save time and money by planning ahead.
-Tap on the following hyperlink to read some advice on how to avoid common pitfalls.
-Click on the following link to read about the different flooring options.
+Save time and money by planning ahead.
+Tap on the following italicized hyperlink to read some advice on how to avoid common pitfalls.
+Click on the following italicized link to read about the different flooring options.

 Pick up the phone.
 Once you have done your homework, we'd love an opportunity to speak with you about your dream garden so give us a call and we'll get the ball rolling.

 Schedule a consultation.
-There is never a cost associated with the initial consultation if in the greater Houston area.
-During the consultation, which generally takes an hour or so, plan on the following agenda: touring the site, discussing your wish list, reviewing our portfolio of garden projects, talking about the budget, and a time spent asking any questions that you may have including, what's the next step and where do we go from here?
+There is never a cost for the initial consultation in the greater Houston area.
+During the consultation, which generally takes an hour or so, time is spent touring the site, discussing your wish list, talking about the budget, and asking and answering questions including what's the next step and where do we go from here?
 The next step is the design phase.
 You can read about the design phase here.